enkidevs/curriculum/blockchain/fundamentals/the-blockchain/blocks.md

 The input doesn't necessarily have to be a string since the function is modyfing the underlying representation, which is always in bits.

-### Back to blocks

-Now that you've got a basic understanding of what hash functions do, we can say that the *reference* from one block to another is usually the hash of the header of the block, the content of the block and the reference to its previous block:
+### Hashing block data

+If any piece of data can be represented as an unique string of fixed length, what if, to build block N, we we are to hash the content of block N-1 and block N-1's reference to block N-2?
+By including the content, any modification done to it would change the hash.
+By also including the reference to block N-2, we ensure that every block before cannot be tampered with.

+We would then be able to give a somewhat formal representation of what is hashed:
 ```
-// '|' represents bit concatenation
+// '|' = concatenation of strings
-ref(n + 1) = H(header(n) | content(n)
+ref(n) = H(header(n) | content(n)
   | ref(n-1))
 ```
 This reference is also called the **address** of the block.
 Depending on the blockchain, other variables might find their way into the hash function in order for the network to validate it.
 We'll talk about how exactly it happens using the Bitcoin and Ethereum blockchains as examples in future workouts.